 translate() method, as its name suggests, used to translate a string.
 Or, this is used to replace a set of characters with a different set of characters in a string.
 Both of the character set is mapped using a table.
 It takes one parameter, i.e. the mapping table and modifies the string as mentioned in that table.
 This function is included in the string class and we can call it directly on any string.

 For creating the mapping table, one function_ maketrans()_ is used.
 The syntax of this function is as below :

-Let me show you with examples to make it more clear (The source code for the below examples are available here) :
+Let me show you with examples to make it more clear (The source code for the below examples are also available here) :

 In this example, we will simply replace a few characters of a string with different characters :

-As you can see that characters a,b,c,d,e are replaced with 1,2,3,4,5 respectively as we have used them in maketrans() method.
+As you can see that characters a,b,c,d,e are replaced with 1,2,3,4,5 respectively in the final string.